PreciousFlorist/arraydemo/README.md

 So, I've seen you around, keeping up with your socials, and have been checking out your website.
 I love your design work, and my development background seems to align very well with your product offerings.

-So, as we're nearing the end of a season, I'm reaching out to connect with you and see what's up - and if there might be some chemistry here.
+Now, as we're nearing the end of a season, I'm reaching out to connect with you and see what's up - and if there might be some chemistry here.

 ![What the f--](https://media1.tenor.com/m/4FX2fvso4BEAAAAC/wtf-wtf-tom-delonge.gif)